railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	*Manual Stock Move to Quality Control*

-If you do not want to confirm the stock move manually but you want to see the move `Suppliers --> Stock` then `Stock --> Quality Control`, change the ``Automatic Move`` field and select `Automatic Move`.
+If you do not want to confirm the stock move manually, but you want to see the move `Suppliers --> Stock` then `Stock --> Quality Control`, change the ``Automatic Move`` field and select `Automatic Move`.
 With this configuration, you will see the two stock moves.